fluid-checkout/fluid-checkout/readme.txt

 == PRO features ==

+* NEW **Account matching**: let registered customers complete the purchase without logging in and associate the order to existing customer account.

-* **Edit cart at checkout**: Let customers edit product quantity or remove products directly from the checkout page.
+* NEW **Edit cart at checkout**: let customers edit product quantity or remove products directly from the checkout page.
 You might even want to ditch the cart page entirely.

 * **Express checkout**: display express checkout buttons from popular payment methods at the checkout page.